nene/nene.github.io/_posts/2022-10-23-not-writing-sql-parser-from-scratch.md

 ## The problem with AST

-Unfortunately neither of these libraries is suitable for use inside a formatter, because they produce an Abstract Syntax Tree (AST), which isn't great for a formatter, which should mostly only change whitespace and keep the rest of the code untouched, but in AST all of the following information is usually discarded:
+Unfortunately neither of these libraries is suitable for use inside a formatter because they produce an Abstract Syntax Tree (AST).
+In AST all of the following information is usually discarded:

 - Comments
 - Case of keywords (SQL is case-insensitive)